A fermented sauerkraut recipe with directions for optional home canning.

 I do both.
 I have jars in my storage and I have a gallon of kraut in the fridge. (well last I checked it was down to the halfway mark.)

-It is a simple matter to can it so you can store it on the shelf.
+It is a simple matter to can it in a boiling water canner so you can store it on the shelf.
 You can also just place the jars in the fridge.

-Allow cabbage to rest 1 hour.
+Allow cabbage to rest for about an hour.
 Until wilted and slightly juicy.

 Pack tightly into containers.
 Add one layer, press down tightly.
 Add another layer, press down tightly.
 Continue until all cabbage is used.

 Weigh down cabbage so all cabbage remains under the brine.
-Some choices are:
+Some choices of things to use are:

 - Cabbage Leaf